netdata/netdata/docs/export/enable-connector.md

     enabled = yes
 ```

-Save the file but keep it open&mdash;you'll need to continue editing it to enable specific connectors.
+Save the file but keep it open, as you will edit it again to enable specific connectors.

 ## Example: Enable the OpenTSDB connector